 - how biodiversity would be improved (e.g. through the creation of green corridors, tree planting or local nature spaces).

 - The tariff would only apply to those scenarios where there were now suitable onsite or local compensation opportunities.
 The consultation suggests a figure between £9,000 and £15,000 per biodiversity unit.
 This would go towards funding both strategic and local biodiversity priorities, again with the view of ensuring an overall net gain in biodiversity.

 As well as their responsibility assessing the proposals put forward by developers, local authorities would also be required to identify suitable opportunities for habitat improvement in their Local Plan.

 - A consideration of the objectives of the proposed ‘net gain’ policy;

-- An assessment of how to mandate and implement biodiversity net gain for development (including measurements, delivery and monitoring mechanisms) as well as those sites, if any, which should be exempt from the rules.
+- An assessment of how to mandate and implement biodiversity net gain for development (e.g. measurements, delivery and monitoring mechanisms) as well as any sites which should be exempt from the rules.

 The consultation closes on 10 February 2019.

 This article is for general guidance only.
 It provides useful information in a concise form.
 Action should not be taken without obtaining specific legal advice.